Must Christians obey the Ten Commandments?

 Love does no harm to its neighbor.
 Therefore love is the fulfillment of the law.

-This is a command that we must recognise as being impossible to obey in our own strength.
+The over-arching command to love one another is one that we must recognise as being impossible to obey in our own strength.
 However, the Christian life is one in which we are being changed little by little into the image of Jesus Christ.
 It is a journey.
 The power of God is available to enable us.
 We must co-operate with the Holy Spirit in the process.

 The Christian life of faith is about relationship with Jesus Christ, not about rules and not about ritualistic observances.
 The imperative is to abide in Jesus [John 15:4-5].